chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 = Can I rename wp-admin folder? =

-No. It's not possible and not recommended for compatibily reason.
+No. It's not possible and not recommended for compatibility reason.

 = Can this plugin works together with Limit Login Attempts? =